HottScall/React-Blog/private/LEARNING.md

 action/index.js

 - You can remove both the async and awaits and replace the variable "response" to promise.
+We will be replacing this back shortly.
 - You now want to return an inner function which takes the dispatch and getState arguments and wraps the remainder of the function inside.
 You should now be returning both a function with dispatch and getState and another return statement which a type and a payload.
 You don't need 2 x return statements.
+- Now replace that return statment with dispatch, which take the type and the payload.
+- Add the async/awaits back into the return function.
+- Refactored the final function.
+See this commit for the last piece.